JashanBansal0708/Blogger-API/README.md

 ### Note:

-Plz contact me if you wants to work on the front-end part for the app.
+Plz contact me if you want to work on the front-end part for the app.
 I will explain you the all the nitty-gritty details of using it, but for that you have to be good at javascript.